 - ½ cup jalapeño pepper, seeds removed, very finely chopped (about 4 peppers)

 - 1 cup granulated sugar

 - 1 cup water

-Once you've removed all of the skin, use the knife to slice each side of each orange segment and gently pop it out.
+- Once you've removed all of the skin, use the knife to slice each side of each grapefruit segment and gently pop it out.
 (It's a good idea to do this part over a bowl to save any juice that falls.)